scubbx/heightprofile-sql-geoserver/readme.md

 ^[\d]+$
 ```

-The inclusion of the `.` and `,` character is necessary to be able to specify a linestring as a parameter.

 ## Step 4: Querying the Height Service

 To query for a specific linestring, the query would look like this if we want to receive the data as CSV: